 Talk to an accountant or tax agent.

-If you don’t have them, you need to call them up and get another copy.
-If you can’t get copies, your accountant or tax advisor can help you with estimating your income.
+If you don’t have them, you’ll need to contact them and ask for a replacement.
+If you are unable to obtain copies, your accountant or tax counsellor can assist you in determining your earnings.

 Savvy people are saving their refund wisely.